-Recently, I have been thinking a lot about death.
+Recently, I have been thinking about death.
 How can we understand life if we don’t know about death?
-And since I can’t just die to find out, (or can I?), I try to understand what is going on in the mind of people who know that they will be dying soon?
+I try to understand what is going on in the mind of people who know that they will be dying soon?
 So I looked up stories about death-row inmates.
 Below are some of what I found.
 Warning: this is morbid and somewhat creepy.
 Proceed at your own risk.

 1. “Windows on the Death Row” is a chilling and touching graphic series that does exactly what the title says it does.
 Between 2014 and 2015, the cartoonist Patrick Chappatte and his wife, the journalist Anne-Frédérique Widmann, invited death-row inmates in the United States to draw their personal experiences in prison.
 These drawings became the basis for this series.